ivanleomk/llm-paper-club-asia-notes/pages/papers/gpt-2.md

 demonstrated that GPT-2 could be used directly on a wide range of NLU tasks directly, with what they termed as the _zero-shot transfer_.
-The motivation is that the authors think that foundational language models should be competent generalists, rather than narrowly experts {cite}`radford2019language`.
+The motivation is that the authors think that foundational language models should be competent generalists, rather than narrowly experts[^10].
 They call for the need to shift the language model paradigm to one that is generic enough to handle NLU tasks without the need to curate specific training data for each specific task.